-Chippenham is the only hospital in Central Virginia to offer Mako® Robotic-Arm Assisted Surgery to its patients in need of hip and knee replacements.
+Chippenham Hospital offers MAKO Robotic-Arm Assisted Surgery to its patients in need of hip and knee replacements.
 If you suffer from chronic hip or knee pain and need a hip or knee replacement, you’ve come to the right place.

 Patient Benefits of Mako

 When your Chippenham surgeon determines you’re a candidate for Mako, you’ll benefit from: